 I’m here to tell you that Facebook Messenger marketing with chatbots is everything you thought it was – and more.

-This article answer that question – well, all these questions.
+This article answers that question – well, all those questions.
 I’ll give you the information and tools that you need to expand your audience, engage that audience, and score more conversions from that audience using Facebook Messenger marketing.

 Why Should Marketers Care About Facebook Messenger And Chatbot Marketing?